joshmaglione/hypigu/README.md

-# LinIgu
+# HypIgu

-LinIgu is a SageMath package that provides functions to compute the Igusa local zeta function associated with hyperplane arrangements.
+HypIgu (HYPerplane IGUsa) is a SageMath package that provides functions to compute the Igusa local zeta function associated with hyperplane arrangements.
 It further contains various constructions of hyperplane arrangements and functions to compute their flag Hilbert--Poincaré series and other zeta functions.

 ## Installation & Setup

-The simplest way to install LinIgu in Sage is by running
+The simplest way to install HypIgu in Sage is by running

 ```
-$ sage -pip install linigu
+$ sage -pip install hypigu
 ```

-LinIgu source files can be downloaded here: [Latest version](https://github.com/joshmaglione/Linigu/releases/latest)
+HypIgu source files can be downloaded here: [Latest version](https://github.com/joshmaglione/hypigu/releases/latest)

 This package is compatible with [SageMath 9.2](https://www.sagemath.org/) and has no external dependencies.